 - $2,000 and up per month for Shopify Plus, which is a specialized service for large brands

-Since WooCommerce is an add-on function for WordPress sites, it doesn’t cost anything.
+Since the WooCommerce plugin is an add-on function for WordPress sites, it doesn’t cost anything.
 But it doesn’t come with domains or hosting either.
-You’ll have to buy your domain from WordPress or another provider and choosing a hosting package — also from your provider of choice.
+You’ll have to buy your domain from WordPress or another provider and choose a web hosting package — also from your hosting provider of choice.
 While this entails dealing with potentially more than one company (you can purchase all these things direct from WordPress), it also lets you shop around or work with companies you already trust.
 The total cost will depend on which providers you work with and what types of packages you choose.

 Both Shopify and WordPress provide free and paid templates for developing your site without coding.

-Shopify charges a percent of each transaction plus 30 cents for online credit card payments.
+Shopify charges a percentage of each transaction plus 30 cents for online credit card payments.
 The percentage charged depends on the plan you choose.
-As of March 2019, for example, basic-plan users were paying 2.9 percent, while advanced-plan users were paying 2.4 percent.
+As of March 2019, for example, basic-plan users were paying 2.9 percent, while advanced Shopify plan users were paying 2.4 percent.
 Shopify also charges an additional fee of 2 percent for payment providers outside of Shopify Payments.

 Support and App Availability